-These larger appliances, like Smeg’s refrigerators or washing machines, are built in one of the four factories based in Northern Italy.
+These larger appliances, like Smeg’s refrigerators or washing machines, are built in one of the three factories based in Northern Italy.
 This certainly is one of the contributing factors to higher prices.

-Although Smaller appliances including kettles, stand mixers, and toasters manufactured in China these equally benefit from the status symbol pricing.
+Although smaller appliances including kettles, stand mixers, and toasters manufactured in China equally benefit from the status symbol pricing.

-There you have it, four reasons why I think smeg appliances are so expensive.
+So, there you have it, the seven reasons why I think smeg appliances are so expensive.
 We have covered quite a bit in this article, but one important question still remains unanswered...